evendis/mandrill-rails/README.md

     end

-=== How can I authenticate Mandrill Webhooks?
+### How can I authenticate Mandrill Webhooks?

 Mandrill now supports {webhook authentication}[http://help.mandrill.com/entries/23704122-Authenticating-webhook-requests] which can help prevent unauthorised posting to your webhook handlers.
 You can lookup and reset your API keys on the
 {Mandrill WebHook settings}[https://mandrillapp.com/settings/webhooks] page.

 If you do not configure your webhook API key, then the handlers will continue to work fine - they just won't be authenticated.

-To enable authentication, use the <tt>authenticate_with_mandrill_keys!</tt> method to set your API key.
+To enable authentication, use the `authenticate_with_mandrill_keys!` method to set your API key.
 It is recommended you pull your API keys from environment settings, or use some other means to avoid committing the API keys in your source code.

 For example, to handle inbound email: